-The ECS harvested the most in American Samoa in 2023 was the humpback snapper (Lutjanus gibbus) at 2,556 lb according to creel survey data.
-The redlip parrotfish (Scarus rubroviolaceus) had the second most catch in the creel survey data (1,363 lb), and consistent with data from 2022, the blue-banded surgeonfish (Acanthurus lineatus) had the most catch in commercial invoice data (6,278 lb).
-Many remaining top ten ECS from commercial purchase data were multi-species or family groups (e.g., unknown reef fishes and inshore groupers) due to how the species are organized by vendors during data documentation.
+The ECS harvested the most in American Samoa in 2024 was the humpback snapper (Lutjanus gibbus) at 1,914 lb according to creel survey data.
+The Ambon emperor (Lethrinus amboinensis) the second largest catch in the creel survey data (1,577 lb), and consistent with data from 2023, the blue-banded surgeonfish (Acanthurus lineatus) had the most catch in commercial invoice data (19,361 lb).
+Many remaining top ten ECS from commercial purchase data were multispecies or family groups (e.g., unknown reef fishes and inshore groupers) due to how the species are organized by vendors during data documentation.

-For prioritized ECS in American Samoa (i.e., those selected as priorities for monitoring by DMWR), creel survey catch estimates in 2023 for two of the six species were zero.
-The four species with catch estimates for the year were Panulirus penicillatus (776 lb), Sargocentron tiere (28 lb), Crenimugil crenilabis (47 lb) and Epinephelus melanostigma (112 lb).
+For prioritized ECS in American Samoa (i.e., those selected as priorities for monitoring by DMWR), creel survey catch estimates in 2024 for two of the six species were zero (Octopus cyanea and Clams-multispecies).
+The four species with catch estimates for the year were Panulirus penicillatus (599 lb), Sargocentron tiere (21 lb), Crenimugil crenilabis (124 lb) and Epinephelus melanostigma (121 lb).
 Catch values are relatively low for these species from boat-based creel surveys because they are typically harvested using shore-based fishing methods.
 In American Samoa commercial purchase data, four of the six species had zero recorded catch.
-The only species with commercial catch data in 2023 were P. penicillatus (37 lb) and C. crenilabis (22 lb).
+The only species with commercial catch data in 2024 were P. penicillatus (355 lb) and C. crenilabis (25 lb).

-There were no federal permits issued for American Samoa lobster or deepwater shrimp fisheries in 2023, and no catch or effort have been reported associated with these permits over the course of the available time series.
+There was zero by catch for American Samoa BMUS bottom fish fishery in 2024.
+There were no federal permits issued for American Samoa lobster or deepwater shrimp fisheries in 2024, and no catch or effort have been reported associated with these permits over the course of the available time series.